Poetry

 Maybe so Casanova but I got my own chess game too.

-You think your the only boy who wants into my lovely pants,
+You think your the only boy who wants into my pants,

 Get over yourself, and no you don’t get another chance.